mongodb/docs/source/reference/mongodump.rst

    :option:`--password <mongodump --password>` option to supply a password.

-.. option:: --password [password]
+.. option:: --password <password>

    Specifies a password to authenticate to the MongoDB instance.
 Use in conjunction with the :option:`--username <mongodump --username>` option to supply a username.

-.. option:: --dbpath [path]
+.. option:: --dbpath <path>

    Specifies the directory of the MongoDB data files.
 If used, the :option:`--dbpath` option enables :program:`mongodump` to attach directly to local data files and copy the data without the :program:`mongod`.
-To run with :option:`--dbpath`, :program:`mongodump` needs to lock access to the data directory: as a result, no :program:`mongod` can be access the same path while the process runs.
+To run with :option:`--dbpath`, :program:`mongodump` needs to restrict access to the data
+   directory: as a result, no :program:`mongod` can be access the same path while the process runs.

 .. option:: --directoryperdb